hangwu12/homepage/_pages/publication.md

 <b>Translation</b>
 <br>

+Graeber, David. "<a href="{{ site.baseurl }}/west" style="text-decoration:none"> 从来没有过西方：民主形成于中部空间 There Never Was a West, or Democracy Emerges from the Spaces in Between</a>."
+Beyond Resistance: The Future of Freedom (2007): 75-109.
+(English to Chinese)

 Du, Daisy Yan.  <i> Animated Encounters: Transnational Movements of Chinese Animation, 1940s–1970s </i> .
 Honolulu: University of Hawai’i Press, 2018.
 (English to Chinese, submitted to the press)
 <br>